rosebox/language-server-extension/README.md

 # Rosebox Langauge Server Extension

-This extension provides the following features for `*.rb.ts` files:
+This extension provides the following features for files that match the pattern `*.rb.ts`:

 - Shows color boxes next to colors.
 - Provides color pickers that are visible upon hovering over a color.